Crime & Courts

 [An overview of Anchorage police shootings in 2024]

-The employee association statement also describes a need for more support from city officials not only in the form of police training but social services and other programs to address addiction and mental health issues in the community.
+The employee association statement also describes a need for more support from city officials not only in the form of police training but also social services and other programs to address addiction and mental health issues in the community.

-The union has asked the city for years to invest in police workforce and training but even the “most well-trained professionals can’t change outcomes when the entire event was set up for failure from the start,” Evans wrote.
+The union has asked the city for years to invest in police workforce and training, but even the “most well-trained professionals can’t change outcomes when the entire event was set up for failure from the start,” Evans wrote.

 “We have for years called for more investment in our city’s social fabric,” the statement says.
 “Help get those who are addicted or suffering from mental illness into treatment.
 Help them recover and grow.
 Find new or additional professionals to help us support those most in need.
 Don’t let our social fabric wear so thin that police are left to singularly deal with all of society’s ills and failures.”